 If, while taking the LSAT, you find what you believe to be an error or ambiguity in a test question that affects your response to the question, report it to the test supervisor as soon as you finish the test and write immediately to:

 Law School Admission Council, Test Development

 You may also contact us by email at LSATTS@LSAC.org.

 Information about the review process can be found in Policies and Procedures Governing Challenges to Law School Admission Test Questions (PDF).

 Some state bar associations inquire about the law school admission records of those seeking admission to the bar.
 You should keep and maintain complete copies of all law school application records throughout the admission cycle and your law school career.

-LSAC sends a copy of the applicant's writing sample to law schools along with the LSAT or Credential Assembly Service (CAS) law school report.
+LSAC sends a copy of the applicant's writing sample to law schools along with the LSAT or Credential Assembly Service Law School Report.
 If you have taken the LSAT more than once, the three most recent writing samples will be sent to law schools.
 Each law school determines for itself how it will make use of the writing sample.

 Didn't find the answer to your question?
 Contact us.